platformsh/platformsh-docs/reference/platform-app-yaml.md

         cmd: "cd public ; drush core-cron"
 ```

-## Top level document_roots
+## Top level document roots

 Platform.sh requires that the document root not be at the root of the project.
 It is important for security that
 private file mounts not be web-accessible.
-If the document_root is set to `/`, it will move the application to
+If the web location root is set to `/`, it will move the application to
 `public` and use that as the root to allow for the private mounts to be kept private.

 * [Past Changes of the configuration format can be found here](reference/upgrade/)